TonyFlury/repeatedtestframework/README.rst

    - Uses a list of dictionaries (or any Iterable of mappings) to define the data for the test cases.
    - Requires only a single generic test function which takes the test case data and executes the test of the functionality.
-   - Can decorate a entirely empty ``unittest.TestCase`` class - no boiler plate coded needed within the class.
+   - Can decorate a entirely empty `unittest.TestCase`_ class - no boiler plate coded needed within the class.
    - Using the default settings, ensures a unique and predictable set of test method names, and useful documentation strings for each test case.
-   - The automatically generated test methods work correctly with ``unittest`` module default test detection, loaders, execution and reporting functionality.
+   - The automatically generated test methods work correctly with `unittest module`_ module default test detection, loaders, execution and reporting functionality.
-   - Supports the use of the normal commandline usage of the ``unittest`` module, including execution of specific test cases.
+   - Supports the use of the normal commandline usage of the `unittest module`_, including execution of specific test cases.

  - Behind the scenes

-   - Automatically generates a test method on a ``unittest.TestCase``, one for each entry the test data list/Iterable.
+   - Automatically generates a test method on a `unittest.TestCase`_, one for each entry the test data list/Iterable.
-   - By generating unique documentation strings and test names, ensures useful test result reporting from the ``unittest`` module.
+   - By generating unique documentation strings and test names, ensures useful test result reporting from the `unittest module`_.
    - By generating multiple test methods, ensures test separation so that testing continues after a test failure.

  - Also

    - Allows for customisation of the name and the documentation strings of the generated test method, using any of the data from the relevant test_case.
-   - Provides additional decorators allowing the application of ``unittest`` test method decorators (``skip``, ``skipIf`` etc) to one or more of the automatically generated test cases.
+   - Provides additional decorators allowing the application of `unittest test method decorators`_ (``skip``, ``skipIf`` etc) to one or more of the automatically generated test cases.
 Can also apply your own arbitrary test method decorators to the generated test case methods.
-   - Can combine Automatically generated test methods and explicitly provided test method on the same ``unittest.TestCase`` class.
+   - Can combine Automatically generated test methods and explicitly provided test method on the same `unittest.TestCase`_ class.

 See `Using the Framework`_ for full details of how to use the Framework, including how to customise the Framework, and how to apply decorators to the generated test methods.